libretro/mame2010-libretro/README.txt

      make "platform=unix" emulator -j4

-	(NB: for 64 bits build export PTR64=1 , as autodectect failed a least for me )
+     (NB: for 64 bits build export PTR64=1 )

 Usage :

- rompath , inipath and others must be set in mame.ini and the initial inipath is hardcoded.
+ rompath , inipath and others must be set in mame.ini and the initial inipath is hardcoded:

  for PC        to	   ./
  for ANDROID   to 	   /mnt/sdcard/